Secure Communications with OpenVPN on Ubuntu 12.04 (Precise) and Debian 7

 OpenVPN, or Open Virtual Private Network, is a tool for creating networking tunnels between and among groups of computers that are not on the same local network.
 This is useful if you want to remotely access services on a local network without making them publicly accessible.
 By integrating with OpenSSL, OpenVPN can encrypt all VPN traffic to provide a secure connection between machines.

-Before installing OpenVPN, we assume that you have followed our Getting Started Guide.
+Before installing OpenVPN, we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration you may be interested in our Introduction to Linux Concepts Guide, Beginner’s Guide and Administration Basics Guide.
 If you’re concerned about securing on your Linode, you might be interested in our Security Basics article as well.

 Once configured, the OpenVPN server encrypts traffic between your local computer and your Linode’s local network.
 While all other traffic is handled in the conventional manner, the VPN allows traffic on non-public interfaces to be securely passed through your Linode.
 This means you can connect to the local area network in your Linode’s data center.
 Using OpenVPN in this manner is supported by the default configuration